remy/remysharp.com/public/blog/making-a-change.md

 With *aims* in mind, let's take "lose weight".
 Is this really the aim?
 To become *lighter*?

-An aim or goal that's loaded is one that's near impossible to archive.
-If you're a developer getting a clear idea of what "complete" is (i.e. archieved) for a particular problem or project is super valuable.
+An aim or goal that's loaded is one that's near impossible to achieve.
+If you're a developer getting a clear idea of what "complete" is (i.e. achieved) for a particular problem or project is super valuable.

 So, let's ask: